The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 Understanding the principles of normalization will allow you to defend and explain the *why* behind every decision you make in your schema design.

-Consider the database table below which stores data for orders from an electronics store:
+Consider the database table below which stores data for orders from an electronics store.
+It helps us answer these business questions:
+1. What products are available and how much do they cost?
+2. What customers have placed orders?
+3. What products were purchased in each order?

 ![A table of orders with order_id, customer_id, customer_name, customer_address, products_purchased, and product_prices.](./img/5-schema-design-normalization/normalization-1.png)

+This is considered a "flat table": all of the data needed to answer the business questions live in a single table.
+As we go through this lesson, we'll see how flat tables can make our database more prone to data corruption and redundancy.

 **<details><summary>Q: Where do you see corrupted (inaccurate and/or inconsistent) data?
 Where do you see redundant data?</summary>**